 Sulaiman v France EWHC 2868 (Admin) – Representing the French authorities as junior alone against leading Counsel in a complex case concerning abuse of process, extra-territoriality and specialty.

-Amanda, led by John Hardy QC, represented the judicial authorities of Germany and Lithuania in this guideline case before the Lord Chief Justice.
-The case provides definitive guidance on the practical operation of section 12A of the Extradition Act 2003, intended to ensure that extradition only takes place when the requesting country has made a clear decision to charge and try.
+Puceviciene & Others v Lithuania & Others EWHC 1862 (Admin) – Led by John Hardy QC before the then Lord Chief Justice (Lord Thomas of Cymgiedd).
+This case provides the definitive guidance on the practical operation of section 12A of the Extradition Act 2003 (in relation to all extradition cases) intended to ensure that extradition only takes place when the requesting country has made a clear decision to charge and try.